 Recent studies by the American Heart Association find that the amount of time Americans spend sitting every day is approaching dangerous levels that can adversely affect long-term health.
 Decreased range of motion in muscles and joints, poor posture, decreased circulation and even links to greater and more severe depression have been linked to extended sitting.

-You know the demands of your career, family, other passions can outweigh the ability, energy, or desire it takes to fit a full workout in everyday, so here are a few ways you can sit less and move more without going out of your way.
+You know the demands of your career, family, other passions can outweigh the ability, energy, or desire it takes to fit a full workout every day, so here are a few ways you can sit less and move more without going out of your way.

 - Take Breaks Every Hour